Aniporn Chalermburanawong

-Aniporn Chalermburanawong (อนิพรณ์ เฉลิมบูรณะวงศ์; RTGS: Aniphon Chaloemburanawong; born March 19, 1994) is a Thai actress, model and beauty pageant titleholder who won Miss Universe Thailand 2015.
-She represented Thailand at the Miss Universe 2015 pageant held in Las Vegas, where she placed top 10 and won Best in National Costume.
+Aniporn Chalermburanawong (อนิพรณ์ เฉลิมบูรณะวงศ์; RTGS: Aniphon Chaloemburanawong; born 19 March 1994) is a Thai actress, model and beauty pageant titleholder who won Miss Universe Thailand 2015.
+She represented Thailand at the Miss Universe 2015 pageant held in Las Vegas, where she placed in the Top 10 and won Best in National Costume.

-Personal life
+Early life and education

-Aniporn, also known as Natt, was born in Lampang.
-She graduated From the Social Administration Thammasat University in 2019.
+Aniporn, also known as Natt, was born in Sing Buri.
+Due to her poor family background, during her childhood she worked many jobs, such as helping her mother sell fried pork in the wet market and doing odd jobs.
+She graduated from junior high school in Lampang.

+She graduated from the Social Administration Thammasat University in 2019.
 She also works as a professional model in Thailand.
 Chalermburawong began modeling at the age of 17, when she was selected as one of ten finalists in the Thai Supermodel Contest 2011.